staus/Unity-HDRP-Vioso-Template-Presenter/README.md

 1. Chapter 1: A basic slideshow on a black background.
 Use down/up arrows to go forward/backwards in the slides.
 There should also be general ambient sound playing.
 One of the slides should be a video with sound source.
 The source should somewhat sound like it comes from the position of the slide.

-2. Chapter 2: A simple 360 player.
+2. Chapter 2: A simple 360 image.

+3. Chapter 3: A simple 360 player.
 Should have some sound playing too.

-3. Chapter 3: A 3D world with a timeline that should automatically animate the camera rig to first fly forward, then sideways and then forward and vertically up.
+4. Chapter 4: A 3D world with a timeline that should automatically animate the camera rig to first fly forward, then sideways and then forward and vertically up.
 It also contains volumetric clouds.

 ## Working with the presenter template